austindatamanagement/oracle-cloud-data-platform-workshop/Lab10/LabGuide10.md

 <!--Image 1.1-->
 ![](./images/SQLexecute.png "")<!--<br/>-->
 <!--<img src= "./images/SQLexecute.png" align="left" height="48"width="48">-->
+**OPTIONAL**
-**NOTE** 1.
-If you don't have any data, populate your database with some new users and data to effectively use this lab.
+1. If you don't have any data, populate your database with some new users and data to effectively use this lab.
+- Using a tool like SQL Developer, log in to your Autonomous Database as the Admin user (ADMIN).
 Use the script [here](https://objectstorage.us-phoenix-1.oraclecloud.com/n/orasenatdecaretlhealth01/b/Workshop/o/UsersScript.sql) to add new users.
+This script will add users for your database.
+- Log out of the Admin user.
 2. Login as **HCM1** user, use the script [here](https://objectstorage.us-phoenix-1.oraclecloud.com/n/orasenatdecaretlhealth01/b/Workshop/o/TableScript.sql) to add new tables to the HCM1 schema.
+- You now have users and data in your database.

 ## Part 2.
 Assess Database Configurations with Oracle Data Safe
 -	Using Oracle Data Safe you can assess the security of a database by using the Security Assessment feature and fix issues.